yoshisuga/MAME4iOS/iOS-res/skins/README.md

 ## Changing a Skin.
 1. run MAME4iOS and select the Skin you want to change from the UI.
 2. Choose `Export Skin...` you will get a file named the same as the current Skin.
-    - this template will *only* images and button positions that are different from the default.
+    - this template will *only* have images and button positions that are different from the default.
     - Unzip template and edit image files, and positions in `skin.json`
-    - If you need access to images or positions, export a Skin template and copy file, info from the template.
+    - If you need access to default images or positions, export a Skin template and copy images or info from the template.
     - Rezip the directory and give it a new name, if you want.
 3. Import modified Skin zip into MAME4iOS.